laravel/docs/queries.md

         ['email' => 'janeway@example.com', 'votes' => 0],
     ]);

-The `insertOrIgnore` method will ignore errors while inserting records into the database:
+The `insertOrIgnore` method will ignore errors while inserting records into the database.
+When using this method, you should be aware that duplicate record errors will be ignored and other types of errors may also be ignored depending on the database engine.
+For example, `insertOrIgnore` will [bypass MySQL's strict mode](https://dev.mysql.com/doc/refman/en/sql-mode.html#ignore-effect-on-execution):

     DB::table('users')->insertOrIgnore([
         ['id' => 1, 'email' => 'sisko@example.com'],
         ['id' => 2, 'email' => 'archer@example.com'],
     ]);

-> {note} `insertOrIgnore` will ignore duplicate records and also may ignore other types of errors depending on the database engine.
-For example, `insertOrIgnore` will [bypass MySQL's strict mode](https://dev.mysql.com/doc/refman/en/sql-mode.html#ignore-effect-on-execution).

-The `insertUsing` method will insert new records into the table using a subquery.
-In the example below, we want to copy the users to a table before pruning.
+The `insertUsing` method will insert new records into the table while using a subquery to determine the data that should be inserted:

     DB::table('pruned_users')->insertUsing([
         'id', 'name', 'email', 'email_verified_at'
+    ], DB::table('users')->select(
+        'id', 'name', 'email', 'email_verified_at'
-    ], DB::table('users')->select('id', 'name', 'email', 'email_verified_at')->where('updated_at', '<=', now()->subMonth()));
+    )->where('updated_at', '<=', now()->subMonth()));

 <a name="auto-incrementing-ids"></a>
 #### Auto-Incrementing IDs